Menu

 Session: (203)

-Merrilee Littlewood, BSN, RN, CCRN, SCRN
+Merrilee Littlewood, BSN RN CCRN SCRN

 Neuroscience nurses often care for patients experiencing brain death.
 Since these patients give the appearance of continued life, with respirations and a heartbeat, families may struggle to understand and accept that their loved one’s whole brain has ceased to function.
 This presentation reviews the medical determination of brain death, ethical objections to brain death, and legal challenges to brain death.
 It includes recommendations for supporting families and care teams, including how to prepare families for the diagnosis and how to manage requests for continued organ support after a declaration of brain death.